-Allstate received above-average ratings in the 2020 J.D.
-Power U.S. Home Insurance study for customer satisfaction.
-It may be partly due to the dedicated local agents — Allstate has offices in 251 cities and towns in Pennsylvania.
-Allstate offers all of the standard coverages, with add-on options.
-The insurance company also offers an extensive list of discounts, some of which are just for signing on and for buying a new home, so homeowners can save.
+Allstate received above-average ratings in the J.D.
+Power 2020 U.S. Home Insurance Study for customer satisfaction.
+It may be partly due to their dedicated local agents — Allstate has offices in 251 cities and towns across Pennsylvania.
+Allstate offers typical standard property insurance coverages, with several add-on options.
+The national insurer also offers an extensive variety of discounts, some as simple as just being a new customer and buying a new home, enabling homeowners to save on their premium.

 Learn more: Allstate Insurance review

-While Chubb scored around average on the J.D.
-Power U.S. Home Insurance Study, the provider did exceedingly well in the 2021 U.S. Property Claims Satisfaction Study, receiving an 896 out of 1,000 and coming in third of all U.S. property insurance providers.
-Its rates are not the cheapest in the state, but the carrier specializes in feature-rich home insurance for higher-value homes and high-net-worth homeowners in Pennsylvania who are in search of robust home insurance policies.
+While Chubb only scored around average on the J.D.
+Power 2020 U.S. Home Insurance Study, the global insurer did exceedingly well in the J.D.
+Power’s 2021 U.S. Property Claims Satisfaction Study, earning a score of 896 out of 1,000 and finishing third amongst all U.S. property insurers.
+Its rates are not the cheapest in the state, but the carrier specializes in feature-rich home insurance for higher-value properties and is an excellent option for high-net-worth homeowners in Pennsylvania who are in search of robust home insurance coverage.

 Learn more: Chubb Insurance review

-Because Erie Insurance is a Pennsylvania-based insurance company, it makes sense that it would be one of the best Pennsylvania homeowners insurance companies.
+Because Erie Insurance is a Pennsylvania-based super-regional insurer, it makes sense that it would be one of the state’s top-rated home insurers.
 Founded in 1925, Erie currently has offices in eight cities, including Pittsburgh, Philadelphia, Allentown and Harrisburg.
-The company maintains an A+ financial rating from AM Best, suggesting great financial strength.
+The company maintains an A+ (Superior) financial strength rating from AM Best, indicating its sound financial position.

 Learn more: Erie Insurance review

-As one of the leading U.S. home insurance providers, State Farm may be a great option to consider in Pennsylvania.
-This provider offers almost every type of insurance you might need, from auto to life insurance, and you will have plenty of opportunities to bundle and save through this provider.
-Best of all, there are agents in 400 Pennsylvania towns and cities, ready to provide local, personal service.
+As one of the leading U.S. home insurers, State Farm may be a great option to consider in Pennsylvania.
+This major insurer offers almost every type of insurance product you might need – including auto, home, life, boat and motorcycle insurance – and offers the opportunity to bundle and save by having multiple policies written with them.
+Best of all, there are State Farm agents in 400 Pennsylvania communities, ready to provide local, personal service.

 Learn more: State Farm Insurance review

 USAA scored the highest in J.D.
-Power Score ratings across all categories for customer satisfaction, though it is not eligible for ranking due to its membership-based policies.
-USAA provides all of the standard home insurance coverages and add-ons that customers can choose from.
-Additionally, USAA coverages include most weather-related damages and identity theft.
+Power’s ratings across all categories for customer satisfaction, though it is not eligible for ranking due to its membership-based policies.
+USAA provides typical standard home insurance coverages and add-ons that customers can choose from.
+Additionally, USAA policies include most weather-related damages and identity theft.
 However, only active or former military and their families have access to USAA’s insurance policies and exclusive benefits.
-Active personnel and family stationed at one of the two Army or two Navy bases in the state may instantly qualify for membership.
-However, veterans and retired Armed Forces can also join.
+Active personnel and family stationed at one of the two Army or two Navy bases in Pennsylvania may instantly qualify for USAA membership.
+However, veterans and retired members of the Armed Forces can also join.